-Pupils can engage in or be a target of Cyber-bullying using a range of methods including text, sexting and instant messaging to reach their target.
+Pupils can engage in or be a target of cyber-bullying using a range of methods including text, sexting and instant messaging to reach their target.
 Mobile phones are also used to capture violent assaults and inappropriate images or other children for circulation (e.g. happy slapping/sexting).

-The best protection is to make children aware of the dangers through age-appropriate curriculum teaching particularly computing lessons, Personal, Social and Health Education and Relationship and Sex Education.
+The best protection is to make children aware of the dangers through age appropriate curriculum teaching particularly computing and IT lessons, PSHE and RSE.

-At Oak Meadow Primary School,
+At Oak Meadow Primary School:

-- Software, i.e. Senso filters, firewalls and monitoring are in place to minimise access and to highlight any person or child accessing inappropriate sites or information; - Pupils will be encouraged to discuss openly their use of technology and anything which makes them feel uncomfortable.
-If this results in child protection concerns, the schools Designated Safeguarding Lead will be informed immediately; - Pupils are taught not give out personal details, phone numbers, schools, home address, computer passwords, e.t.c. and - Pupils should adhere to the school policy on mobile phones, social media and live streaming apps; - Staff receive e-safety and online training.
+- Software (filters, firewalls and monitoring) are in place to minimise access and to highlight any person or child accessing inappropriate sites or information; - Pupils will be encouraged to discuss openly their use of technology and anything which makes them feel uncomfortable. (if this results in child protection concerns the school's DSL will be informed immediately); - Pupils are taught not give out personal details, phone numbers, schools, home address and computer passwords; - Pupils should adhere to the school policy on mobile phones; - Social media/live streaming/apps are not accessed; - Staff receive annual e-safety and online training; and - The school will review the e-safety policy annually and include a risk assessment.